ROOT OF PULMONARY TRUNK

 Interleaflet triangles of pulmonary trunk showing triangular areas between valve leaflet attachments

-Interleaflet Triangles of Pulmonary Trunk - Sourced from the app 3D HEART ANATOMY
+Interleaflet Triangles of Pulmonary Trunk, Preview from the app.
+Licensed under CC BY-NC-ND 4.0.
+Sourced from 3D HEART ANATOMY.

 • Triangular areas of arterial wall